Blunk-electronic/ET/script_command_set.md

 board led_driver delete route_restrict 40 50 1 # crossing 40/50, accuracy 1
 ```

+#### ROUTE RESTRICT
+Via restrict is a means to define areas in signal layers in the board where vias are not allowed.
+The commands are similar to the route restrict commands (see above) but the keyword
+'route_restrict' is to be replaced by 'via_restrict'.

 ### DRAGGING
 Dragging a net segment requires the net name, sheet and point of attack.